Santa Ana DUI, Client Hits Three Cars, 0.30% BAC, No Jail

 Our client was arrested for hit and run and DUI.
 He was taken to the Santa Ana police station and held for over twelve hours before being released with a promise to appear for an arraignment about three months later.

-When our client was released from jail, he checked himself into the Betty Ford Clinic and spend thirty days in residential treatment, followed by another 45 days of outpatient treatment.
+When our client was released from jail, he checked himself into the Betty Ford Clinic and spent thirty days in residential treatment, followed by another 45 days of outpatient treatment.

 When his outpatient treatment ended, he called Greg Hill & Associates and spoke to Greg Hill.
 He described what had happened and asked Greg what he thought would be the terms of any plea bargain offered.
 Greg explained that while this was a first-time DUI technically (his prior DUI was more than ten years earlier), he expected the prosecutor to propose a plea bargain with significant jail time and perhaps even an eighteen-month DUI program, as Greg had seen proposed in a prior first-time DUI case in Orange County with “bad facts.”